syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-PDF-in-GCP-App-Engine.md

 {% endhighlight %}
 {% endtabs %}

-Step 5: To ensure the sample working is fine, **run the application** using the following command.
+Step 5: To ensure that the sample is working correctly, please run the application using the following command.

 {% tabs %}
 {% highlight CLI %}